justin-p/hugo-testing/content/notes/hacking/General/shell-escaping/index.md

 Run `!'sh'`

-This to works sinse man uses more/less.
+This to works since man uses more/less.

 ### pinfo